UCLA Bruins: Women's beach volleyball

 The beach volleyball team won its first national title on May 6, 2018, by defeating Hawaii and Florida State at Gulf Beach Place, Gulf Shores, Alabama.
 They repeated one year later on May 5, 2019, defeating rivals USC to win the National Championship.
+They won their third championship on May 3, 2026, defeating Stanford.

 Cross country

 The UCLA Bruins men's cross country team appeared in the NCAA Cross Country Championship thirteen times, with their highest finish being 5th place in the 1980–81 and 1981–82 school years.
 The UCLA Bruins women's cross country team appeared in the NCAA Cross Country Championship eleven times, with their highest finish being 6th place in the 1985–86 school year.